 Smoked tomato salsa takes just seven ingredients and one hour to make.
 This smoked salsa recipe is perfect during the summer months when you have a bountiful supply of fresh tomatoes and peppers to use up.
 Don’t have a garden?
 No sweat.
 Store bought works just as well.

-You only need the same basic vegetables non-smoked salsa recipes requires: fresh tomatoes, jalapenos, onion, garlic, cilantro, lime juice and salt.
+You only need the same basic vegetables non-smoked salsa recipes, such as tomatillo red chili salsa, requires: fresh tomatoes, jalapeños, onion, garlic, cilantro, lime juice and salt.

 Best Uses For Smoked Salsa